 To save the recovered objects to the New Database, follow the below steps:

-Click on “Save” to save the repaired MS SQL database file.
-After the process is completed successfully, a message will appear stating “File saved at the desired location”.
-Click on OK to proceed further
+4. After the process is completed successfully, a message will appear stating ‘File saved at the desired path’.
+Click OK to proceed further.

-The software will save the database as New Database.
+5. The software will save the database as New Database.
 See the image below:

 To save the recovered objects to the Live Database, follow the steps below:

-Click on Live Database radio button
+Click on Live Database radio button.

-Provide Server/Instance Name
+Provide Server/Instance Name.